 COMBINE.
 Fold wet ingredients into dry ingredients.
 Don’t over mix, but make sure you don’t have any dry spots.

 BAKE.
 Spoon batter into prepared tins about ¾ of the way full.
-Sprinkle on additional chocolate chips and chocolate jimmies.
-Bake 20-23 minutes or until toothpick test is clean.
+Sprinkle on additional chocolate chips and/or chocolate jimmies, if desired.
+Bake 20-22 minutes or until toothpick test is clean.
 Cool in tins about 10 minutes before moving to wire rack to continue cooling completely.

 What is dutch process cocoa powder?
 We’re delving a little into food science on this one.
 Here is what I know about dutch cocoa powder vs. regular cocoa powder.
 They both derive from the same plant and are both unsweetened.

 The difference is that they are processed differently and therefore react a little differently in recipes, especially if the recipe calls for baking powder or baking soda.
 Natural cocoa powder is acidic whereas dutch cocoa, which has been pretreated in an alkaline solution of potassium carbonate, is not.